 What happens when I get there?

-There will be will be someone to welcome you in, They'll offer you a copy of our news sheet (and a welcome sheet if it’s your first time).
+There will be will be someone to welcome you in, They'll offer you a copy of our welcome booklet if it’s your first time.
 You will be directed to the stairs as our service is held upstairs.
 We have a chair lift for those who need it.

 What happens during the time together?